Historic Stays in Winston-Salem

 In the heart of downtown, Hotel Indigo brings boutique charm to the historic Pepper Building, an Art Deco gem from the Roaring ’20s.
 Local art graces the walls, while plush bedding and spa-style showers await in the 75 guest rooms.
 The pet-friendly property also features Sir Winston Restaurant & Wine Loft for a stylish night in.

-Intimate Stays & B&B Charms
+Intimate Stays & B&Bs

 Winston-Salem Historic Inns